kieu-linh/linh-ho-flutter-training/Flutter/README.md

 - 1 Dev

-***Start date:*** 22/12/2023
+***Start date:*** 19/02/2024

-***Timeline:*** 2 weeks ()
+***Timeline:*** 3 weeks ()

-***Actual:*** 18 days
+***Actual:***

 ***Target:***

-- Setup tools for check Dart, Flutter code styles (Very Good Analysis)
+- Have an understanding at the basic level of how context and state management work in one Flutter application.
-- Understanding and apply Flutter Widget for building UI
+- Become better understood and apply the widget lifecycle.
-- Apply responsive & adaptive for build mobile app support various Android & iOS devices resolution (with device_preview plugin)
-- Interactive (Tap, double tap, swipe, etc..)
+- Use storage to persist current data.
-- Multi-languages with L10n and theme (dark, light)
+- Become familiar with state management and better understood about BLoC.
-- Build a form with validation, auto focus, adjust layout, focus when keyboard pop-up
-- Portrait only
-- Understanding and apply navigation for switch between screens
-- Understanding and apply widget_book plugin for building UI documentation
+- Get acquainted with working with API (asynchronous) and error handling from apis.

 ## Prerequisites
 Before you continue, ensure you meet the following requirements: